shwina/still-magic/_en/style.md

 if you *don't* do the things described in this lesson, but there are probably fewer of them than you think.

-FIXME: create concept map for style.
+FIXME: create concept map for review.

 ## Exercises {#s:style-exercises}

-FIXME: create exercises for style.
+FIXME: create exercises for review.

 {% include links.md %}